PhungXuanAnh/allow-copy-google-meet-caption/README.md

 The extension uses DOM manipulation to modify caption styles without affecting the overall appearance or functionality of Google Meet.

+## Architecture

+This extension uses a modular architecture to avoid code duplication:

+- **`content.js`**: Chrome extension content script (lightweight wrapper)
+- **`allow-copy-caption-in-google-meet/script.js`**: Core functionality (can also be used standalone)
+- **`manifest.json`**: Extension configuration with web-accessible resources

+The core script can be used both as part of the extension and as a standalone console script for quick testing.

 ## Features

 - ✅ Makes caption text selectable and copyable